ThorntonLab/AdvancedInformatics2017/materials/sqlite.md

 Case study:

 - 80Gb database for this week's lab
-- Using dplyr to get some column means + ggplot2 to plot: 15 minutes, a bit under 4Gb RAM
+- Using dplyr to get some column means + ggplot2 to plot: 15 minutes, a bit under 4Gb RAM.
-- Using RSQLite to **load entire file**, dplyr to analyze: over 120Gb RAM,
+- Using RSQLite to **load entire file**, dplyr to analyze: over 113Gb RAM, 26 minutes.